 A novel by Austin Grossman about a world where superheroes exist and have been around since World War II.
 The setting is an Affectionate Parody of both the Marvel Universe and The DCU, and like these two is decidedly in the realm of the Fantasy Kitchen Sink, with everything from magicians to aliens.
-Most of the characters are a Captain Ersatz or a pastiche of superheroes and superhero tropes.The story is told in alternating viewpoints between Fatale (a new recruit to an Avengers/Justice League analogue) and Doctor Impossible (a super villain who has fallen on hard times and is currently in jail for the 12th time).
+Most of the characters are a Captain Ersatz or a pastiche of superheroes and superhero tropes.The story is told in alternating viewpoints between Fatale (a new recruit to Avengers/Justice League analogue the Champions) and Doctor Impossible (a super villain who has fallen on hard times and is currently in jail for the 12th time).
 The great hero CoreFire is missing, and his Arch-Nemesis Doctor Impossible has escaped from prison.
 Coincidence? ...well, actually, yes, much to Impossible's annoyance.
 No matter, he has his own plans; it's just going to be harder to implement them now that the rest of the superhero world is trying to rescue the hero he doesn't have hostage.While the world is fairly insane, most of the characters act like regular people do, making them in effect Straight Men to the bizarre milieu they inhabit.Characters include:

 Fatale: An ex-NSA cyborg whose implants come from a Super Soldier program that never really existed; became a candidate for that program after a near-fatal traffic accident in Brazil.
 She doesn't remember why she was there, or any of her previous life.
 Weighs about 500 pounds due to all the metal in her body.

 Elphin: A literal fairy who has a magic spear and can control the weather.
-Fatale, for one, thinks her story is ridiculous for most of the book.
+Fatale, for one, thinks her story is false, for most of the book.
 Seems to be based loosely on characters like The Mighty Thor, who claim to be immortal mythical or religious beings, but people doubt their legitimacy.

 Blackwolf: An ersatzBatman, whose Badass Normal demeanor comes from autism.
 He and Damsel were once married, until the widely publicized breakup of the original Champions.